 - You can add finely chopped onions as a topping, if you want.

-This Dahi Bhalla post from the archives first published on November 2015 has been republished and updated on January 2023.
+This Dahi Bhalla recipe from the archives was first published in March 2015.
+It has been updated and republished in April 2024.

 I made these Dahi Bhalla for holi party and they turned out awesome.
 Everyone was asking for the recipe.